 Rapper | Activist | Educator

-jason chu speaks hope and healing in a hurting world, matching high energy performances with hard-hitting lyricism.
-As an Asian American kid in suburban Delaware, he found a vocabulary for racial identity and liberation in hip-hop culture.
-He now tours extensively, bringing an urgent presence to stages around the country and globally:
+jason chu speaks hope and healing in a hurting world.
+As a kid in suburban Delaware, he found a vocabulary for identity and liberation in hip-hop culture.
+He now tours extensively, matching high energy performances with hard-hitting lyricism across the country and globally:

-jason's music has been heard on American Born Chinese (Disney+), Joy Ride (2023), Warrior (HBO Max), Kung Fu (The CW), Tetris Beat (Apple Arcade), Snowpiercer (TNT), and Wu Assassins (Netflix).
+jason's music has been heard in Valorant (Riot Games), Warrior (HBO/Max), American Born Chinese (Disney+), Joy Ride (2023), Mayans M.C.
+(FX), Kung Fu (The CW), Tetris Beat (Apple Arcade), Snowpiercer (TNT), and Wu Assassins (Netflix).
+He served as a cultural consultant for The Sims 4.

-jason has spoken as an expert on Asian American identity and hip-hop culture at colleges, conferences, community centers and beyond:
+As an expert on Asian American identity and hip-hop culture, jason has spoken at colleges, conferences, and beyond:

 Follow jason at @jasonchumusic everywhere.